dubovsky14/EncryptedBackuper/README.md

 This AES key is used to encrypt the files and after encrypting with the RSA public key, it is also saved into the output binary.
 In order to decrypt the AES key, one has to know the private key, and in order to get the private key, the password is required, so that it can be XOR-ed with the encrypted private key saved in the encrypted file.

-The package is still under development, with decryption part missing.

 How to download and compile the package
 ----------------------------------------